TameemAhmed1996/World-Weather-Analysis/README.md

 # World-Weather-Analysis
-This Repository contains an Analysis on The World Weather Data.
+This Repository contains an Analysis on Data for Weather in Cities around The World.